Fransferdy/QtAvSetupForAndroid/README.md

 ## With this repository you can build QTAV for android platform 22-29 with ffmpeg compiled with the newest ndk to date (5/15/2020).

+### Extra Features Implemented Here

+I added two functions to  Qt Av QML Player player.installAudioFilter('filter=value filter2=value2') and player.installVideoFilter('filter1=value filter2=value2');

+You can look at FFMPEG documentation to find available filters for audio and video.

+### Known Issues with filters
+Any filter that modifies the audio or video length will break QT AV, I actually built this functionality to be able to change video speed without creating artifacts with sound (using ffmpeg filters for that) , but that fails with QTAV, however other fields that don't mess with video/audio speed and length works, filters such as echo, or others affecting video appearance and all.

 ## Build instructions

 Cross compile does not work.
 You will have to open qt creator and build each separated version by itself.
 At Project/qmake/details select arm64-v8a, deselect the rest and build, do the same for all archictectures.